AlexanderAzzopardi/UnitConvertor/README.md

 * On the *UnitConversionTest.http* fIle click send request on the unit you want converting.

 # Creating a unit conversion file (.http)
-The file below is an example of a unit conversion of type "Length" converting from metres to millimetres with the starting value of 56.
+The file below is an example of a unit conversion of type "Length" converting from metres to millimetres with the starting value of 56 metres.

     POST http://localhost:5010/v1.0/invoke/unit-conversion/method/convert HTTP/1.1
     content-type: application/json